 How to Teach Perspective

-Perspective, on the other hand, focuses on how the narrator tells the story.
+This term focuses on how the narrator presents the story.

 Common Core State Standards

-The first thing that comes to mind when I begin planning a lesson on perspective is an activity that took place in a psychology class I was taking in college.
-It was an entry-level class with an auditorium full of students.
-In the middle of the lecture, a guy ran down one aisle across the front of the room and up the other aisle before leaving.
-He shook his fist, yelled out, jumped up and down, and several other off-the-wall gestures.
+The first thing that comes to mind when planning a lesson on perspective is an activity in a psychology class I took in college.
+It was an entry-level class with an auditorium packed with students.
+In the middle of the lecture, a guy ran down one aisle, across the front of the room, and up the other aisle before leaving.
+He shook his fist, yelled, jumped up and down, and made several other off-the-wall gestures.
 The event was fast – just a minute or two.
 The professor stopped his lecture and had the students write a description of the event.
-Next students shared their descriptions in small groups.
+Next, students shared their descriptions in small groups.
 It was amazing how different the descriptions were.

 After this, the “strange fellow” re-entered the auditorium.
-He had actually been a planned part of the lesson.
-Students compared the physical descriptions to the actual appearance of the guy.
-The point of the lesson was that when emotions are involved people react and “see” the same situation differently.
+He had been a planned part of the lesson.
+Students compared the physical descriptions to the guy’s actual appearance.
+The point of the lesson was that when emotions are involved, people react and “see” the same situation differently.

 The lesson has stayed with me.
-Although I haven’t actually recreated this in the classroom, I have wondered if there was a way to have a “less scary” version…a clown, a person dressed up in an animal suit, or something similar.
-I feel this activity would make students stop and think – creating great discussions.
+Although I haven’t recreated this in the classroom, I have wondered if there was a way to have a “less scary” version…a clown, a person dressed up in an animal suit, or something similar.
+This activity would make students stop and think – creating great discussions.
 It is also a great way to include a parent volunteer.

 What Do You See Pictures?